Nate Schierholtz: Philadelphia Phillies (2012)

-Chicago Cubs
+Chicago Cubs (2013–2014)

 On December 5, 2012, Schierholtz signed a $2.25 million, one-year deal with the Chicago Cubs.
 He was the Cubs' starting right fielder for most of the 2013 season.
 From June 4 through 18, he set a career-high with a 10-game hitting streak.
 On June 14, he had two triples in a game for the first time in his career in a 14-inning, 6–5 victory over the Cincinnati Reds.
 On June 22, he set a career-high with his 10th home run of the season in a 4–3 loss to the Houston Astros.
 He batted .286 with 11 home runs through June 30 but saw his average sink to .218 for the rest of the season, although he would hit 10 home runs.
 On July 24, he had a career-high five RBI, including a game-winning RBI double against David Hernandez in the 12th inning of a 7–6 victory over the Arizona Diamondbacks.
 Three days later, he hit a home run against Sergio Romo in a 1–0 victory over the Giants.
 Schierholtz reset his career-high in RBI with six on August 19, including home runs against Jordan Zimmermann and Fernando Abad in an 11–1 victory over the Washington Nationals.
 In 137 games (462 at bats), Schierholtz batted .251 with career-highs in hits (116), doubles (32), home runs (21), runs scored (56), and RBI (68).
 Defensively, he posted a .988 fielding percentage.

 On January 17, 2014, Schierholtz signed a $5 million, one-year deal to remain with the Chicago Cubs.
 On June 3, he had a game-ending RBI single against Scott Rice, giving the Cubs a 2–1 victory over the Mets.
 He was designated for assignment by the Cubs on August 6, 2014.
 Chicago released the veteran on waivers after he had a .192 batting average and six home runs over 99 games.

-Washington Nationals
+Washington Nationals (2014)

 On August 18, 2014, Schierholtz signed a minor league deal with the Washington Nationals, and was assigned to the Triple-A Syracuse Chiefs of the International League.
 The Nationals selected Schierholtz's contract on August 23 and used him as a reserve outfielder.
 On September 21, he tripled home a run against Nate Eovaldi, then scored on a double by Anthony Rendon in a 2–1 victory over the Miami Marlins.
 In 23 games (40 at bats) with the Nationals, Schierholtz batted .225 with one home run.
 His combined totals were a .195 average, 69 hits, seven home runs, and 37 RBI in 122 games with Chicago and Washington.
 Schierholtz reached the playoffs with Washington as they won the National League East.
 He appeared in all four games of the 2014 National League Division Series, getting a hit and three walks in four plate appearances for a 1.000 on-base percentage as the Nationals were defeated by the Giants.
 After the season, he became a free agent.